slalithprasad/ConsoleFocus/README.md

 🟢 Console Focus Started!
 Press Ctrl+C to exit.

 Enter focus session duration in minutes: 30
-Enter your custom reminder message (or press Enter for default): Take a Break!
+Do you want to play music after the session? (y/n): y Enter your custom reminder message (or press Enter for default): Take a Break!

 🎯 Focus session started at 14:00.
 You will be reminded in 30 minutes...